BoykoNeov/Test-repo/README.md

 # Test-repo
 Repo for tests concerning github functionality
-Just fooling around with github and some more fun bla bla
+Now lets write some diffente stuff here and here and some more